3D Model Rendered Images

 4. CLassroom entrance at left - the ground will be added later

-The parlour and bedroom, both under the main pitched roof, have rendered stone interior walls and plastered lath ceilings.
-They had no cornice originally because there were no gaps.
-Instead, a decorative stensil pattern had been painted around the top of the walls.
-A picture rail extended around the walls at about 8ft above floor level.
+The parlour and bedroom, both under the main pitched roof, have lime rendered stone interior walls and lime plastered lath ceilings.
+There was no cornice originally because there was no gap between ceiling and walls.
+Instead, a decorative 8in high stensil pattern had been painted around the top of the walls.
+The ceiling is at 10ft 6in and a picture rail extended around the walls at about 8ft above floor level.